Ballot Collection Background

 In its simplest form, Third Party Return of Voted Ballots, a.k.a ballot collection, is the collection of absentee and mail-in ballots by another individual, not a member of the voter's household.
 The collector is then responsible to deliver the collected ballots to county election offices or voting centers before the close of voting on Election Day.

 The original intent of the ballot collections was to provide a vehicle to permit those unable to vote in person or lacked confidence in the mail-in process to submit their vote.
 Balloting collection was signed into law by Jerry Brown in 2016 and first used during the 2018 Mid-term Election.

 Ballot collection is one of several, on-going, recommendations made by the Future of California Elections (FoCE) that have been enacted into law to streamline and modernize the election process in California.
-FoCE is represented as a non-partisan, nonprofit organization, more information is available at Future of California Elections.
+FoCE claims to be a non-partisan, nonprofit organization.

 Ballot Collection Concerns and Weaknesses

 What has happened in many cases is the collectors represent a political party or group that has an agenda and the process is tainted.
 Ballot collection has been "credited" with the election of Democrat representatives in districts previously held by Republicans in both state and federal elections.
 This swing in votes earned ballot collection the nickname "Ballot Harvesting."

 Lack of Security: Documentation is not required about who is collecting ballots or whether voting is conducted in private without outside influence or intimidation.
 Furthermore, there is no guarantee the registered voter has completed the ballot themselves; there is only a signature on the outside of the ballot envelope certifying the validity of the ballot -- which is often certified by Election Office workers not necessarily graphologists.